pagopa/io-pagopa-proxy/README.md

 2. yarn build
 3. yarn start

-The parameter PAGOPA_PASSWORD is required.
-To start the server on development context, set it on ENV vars or specify it starting server:
+The parameter `PAGOPA_PASSWORD` is required.
+To start the server in development mode, you must set it via ENV vars:

 ```
 PAGOPA_PASSWORD=nopassword yarn start
 ```

 Also be sure to use a valid configuration for REDIS server or install it on local machine.

 ## License